-Grade Purpose College Preparatory 9th This is the time where students will get settled into high school, test their academic boundaries, learn positive study habits and time management, as well as get involved.
+Grade Purpose Post-Secondary Focus 9th This is the time where students will get settled into high school, test their academic boundaries, learn positive study habits and time management, as well as get involved.
 While it's important to understand the college admissions process, the most important thing for students to do for this year is to dig into their classes, challenge themselves to learn new things, and discover what they are passionate about.
-All students will attend to in-state college field trips All students will participate in the Indigo Assessment All students will work with advisors to prepare for how to succeed in high school and beyond 10th Students will continue to build upon what they learned and started in the 9th grade.
+All students will attend in-state college and competency program field trips All students will participate in college and career readiness assessments throughout the year All students will work with GALS Futures staff to prepare for how to succeed in high school and beyond All students will take the PSAT 9 test to prepare/practice for the SAT 10th Students will continue to build upon what they learned and started in the 9th grade.
 They will keep exploring and getting involved in things that they are excited about.
-In the spring, they will begin their college planning journey and will take All students will attend two in-state college field trips All students will utilize their Indigo Assessment and work with advisors to review progress toward high
+In the spring, they will begin their college planning journey and will take the PSAT 10.

-T the PSAT.
 While this test is designed for students in the 11th grade, we believe it is important to take the time to practice and get a head start!
 The summer between 10th and 11th grade is when you should consider volunteering, working, or securing an internship.
-The work students do in their 9th and 10th grade years will help prepare them for more rigorous class work, as well as planning for their future. school graduation, and begin to think about post-secondary options • All students will take the PSAT test to prepare for future college admissions tests 11th This is when post-secondary preparation really begins.
+The work students do in their 9th and 10th grade years will help prepare them for more rigorous class work, as well as planning for their future.
+All students will attend in-state college and competency program field trips All students will utilize their college and career readiness assessments to work with GALS Futures staff to review progress toward high school graduation, and begin to think about post-secondary options All students will take the PSAT 10 test to prepare/practice for the SAT

+11th This is when post-secondary preparation really begins.
 Students will receive individual attention around the college application process, financial aid, and delve deeper into determining career path options.
 Students will also receive individual attention around other post-secondary educational options different from a 4 year college or university option.
 The summer between 11th and 12th grade is when you should either continue or explore different volunteer, work, internship options.
-All students will attend two in-state college field trips All student will utilize their Indigo Assessment and work with advisors and the Director of GALS Futures to review progress toward high school graduation, and preparation for college All students will attend at a college admissions visit day All students are required to take the PSAT test in the fall, which may qualify them for National Merit Scholarship consideration All students will take the SAT in the spring - the SAT is both the state standardized exam for juniors and a college entrance exam All students will attend College Planning Evening Seminars once a quarter All students will apply to at least one college prior to the start of 12th grade in the fall 12th Students are on their way to a post-secondary option that aligns with their strengths, skills, and passions.
+All students will attend in-state college field trips All students will utilize their college and career readiness assessments to work with staff to review progress toward high school graduation, and begin to think about post-secondary options All interested students will be given the opportunity to take the PSAT NMSQT test in the fall, which may qualify them for National Merit Scholarship consideration All students will take the SAT in the spring - the SAT is both the state standardized exam for juniors and a college entrance exam 12th Students are on their way to a post-secondary option that aligns with their strengths, skills, and passions.
 Students will continue to receive individualized attention as they complete and finalize all post-secondary and college applications.
-All student will utilize their Indigo Assessment and work with advisors and the Director of GALS Futures to review progress toward high school graduation, and applications for college (at least 3) All students will complete a GALS Senior Project which showcases their skills, strengths, and passions All students will acquire teacher and other staff recommendations for the college application process All students will attend College Planning Evening Seminars in the fall
+All students will utilize their college and career readiness assessments to work with staff to review progress toward high school graduation, and applications for colleges/programs (at least 1) All students will complete a GALS Senior Impact Project which showcases their skills, strengths, and passions All students will acquire teacher and other staff recommendations for the college application process